mswart/chef-postfix-full/README.md

 Every service of `master.cf` has an entry inside the hash `node['postfix']['master']`.

 The service type and name is the key - separated by a colon.
 If service type is unix, the `unix:` prefix may be omitted.
-The service should be `nil` to be ignored or a hash.
+The service should be `nil` (works with chef 12 and higher) or `false` to be ignored or a hash.
 The hash supports the following attributes:

 * `command` (`service name`): The program which should be started.
 * `args` (`nil`): Additional arguments for the command call.
 Could be a string or a list of strings (entries are separated with new lines in `master.cf` but no difference to separation entries with a blank).
 Use `nil` to pass no additional arguments.